IPSEA

 Following the meeting you should know:

-If you are unsure of any of these get in touch with the person you agreed would be your point of contact.
+If you are unsure of any of these get in touch with the person who is your point of contact.